Back to Home Page or

 exerted on the body.

-Rhine's research marked the beginning of a new era in PK experimentation.
-Before 1940 most observations in PK occurred through physical mediumship
+Rhine's research marked the beginning of a new era in psychokinesis

+experimentation.
+Before 1940 most observations in PK occurred through

 During the late 1960s a new method of testing micro-PK was developed by

 the American physicist Helmut Schmidt.
 His apparatus known as the